Pyro Scene

 Advection Reflection

-This allows you to select the precision of energy conservation within highly turbulent or fast simulations.
+Here you can select the precision of energy conservation within highly turbulent or fast simulations.
 Using the options First Order or Second Order leads to an increased memory requirement and slightly longer simulation time.
 As can be seen in the following figure, the higher orders lead to more visible turbulence and - due to the increase in Substeps associated with higher orders - to a reduction in the simulation volume.

 Off mode on the left, First Order in the middle and Second Order on the right.